fcrownarisk/fcrownarisk/README.md

 # Hi there 👋
-My name is tqh,I feel like to become a normal person to do daily task with sharp skill.
+My name is hhh,I feel like to become a normal person to do daily task with sharp skill.
 And also,I love to foresee the bright incoming future.
 MeanWhile,I develop a single mind about myself to improve my life and save time.
 # Things I use